BarokTech/beginner-python-projects/README.md

 5)passwordManager
 A program which views and adds username and passwords from/to an encrypted file.
 Uses Python's 'fs' and an external 'encryption' modules

+6)binarySearch
+A program which checks the exsistence of a number in a list and displays its positon if it exists